neopragma/tdd-java-231204-am/docs/car-rental.md

 mvnw spring-boot:run
 ```

-If you're working on Unix, Linux, Mac OS X, or on Microsoft Windows Subsystem for Linux or a bash shell, you can use the provided script to run the tests:
+If you're working on Unix, Linux, Mac OS X, or on Microsoft Windows Subsystem for Linux or a bash shell, you can use the provided script to start the server:

 ```shell
 ./server-start.sh
 ```

+This is meant for practicing refactoring, unit testing, and test-driving new and modified code.
+It is not set up to be deployed to a "real" server.
+It uses an in-memory database that is created by Spring Boot when the server starts.